Trips to Loreto

 A large group of people, including children and adults, poses for a photo at an airport terminal in front of the arrivals area.
 Some people are holding luggage, and many are wearing lanyards and identification badges.
 There are signs for international arrivals in the background.

-Sister City Members arrived at Loreto International Airport.
+Sister City Members arrive at Loreto International Airport.

 Tour boat on calm water near a marina with dock and seagulls, distant islands in the background.